 I’ve seen this in action on Firefox when using Google Container to curb their tracking.
-The reCaptcha really bags at you.
+The reCaptcha really bugs at you.

 Not content with killing several of their own products, Google will shut off a load of other folks app.
 Not even Microsoft is spared.

 Doc Searls has words (once again) with those sites pleading with you to turn off ad blockers.

 Because I’m not blocking ads.
 I’m blocking tracking.

 My listening for this evening.
 Probably the closest anyone will get to hearing anything new from Boards of Canada, who aren’t exactly known for frequent album drops…

 I’ve been going through the online tutorials for Affinity Publisher over on Affinity’s website.
 And I’m already seeing ways in which it will greatly improve my workflow and productivity compared to InDesign. 🙂 Learning to get the most out of it will be time well spent.